axr167/interview-prep/technical-rounds/10-Binary-Tree/Readme.md

 ## Tips:

 ### 1. Use preorder traversal to compute leaf values last.
-Example: check if a BST is valid or check if 2 trees are symmetric etc.
+Example: check if a BST is valid, check if two trees are symmetric etc.

 For the above problems, we first check if the root matches a given condition (for valid bst min<root<max, for symmetric, roots should be same).